ElrieM/CI_MS1_MBM/README.md

 * Interactive class booking - allows users to book, or cancel, directly from the website
 * Information about additional therapies (massage, sauna, reiki, etc.) to be added.

+## Technologies Used

-### Technologies Used
+### Language Used

 * HTML 5
-  * Used container-fluid to remove empty spaces around block while keeping like together.
 * CSS

-  *
+### Frameworks, Libraries & Programs Used

-* Bootstrap 5
+* Bootstrap 5:
+  * Bootstrap was used to assist with the responsiveness and styling of the website:
     * Horizontal alignment navs & tabs used for navbar
     * Used stacked to horizontal grid for introduction section on home page.
     * For the image gallery on About page, used Carousel.
     * Sign up for newsletter form created with modals.
-  * Classes layout uses List Group, with headings as disabled items, and combined with Scrollspy.
+    * Classes layout uses List Group, with headings as disabled items.
+  * Google Fonts:
+    * Google Fonts were used to import the "Lato" and "Dancing Script" fonts into the style.css file used on all pages throughout the website.
+  * Font Awesome:
+    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+  * jQuery:
+    * jQuery in conjunction with Bootstrap make the navbar, modal and carousel responsive.
+  * Git:
+    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+  * GitHub:
+    * GitHub is used to store the projects code after being pushed from Git.
+  * Microsoft Paint and Microsoft Photos:
+    * Used to crop and resize images where required.
+  * Microsoft Excel:
+    * Used to prepared PDF schedule available for download from Schedule page.
+  * Balsamiq:
+    * Balsamiq was used to create the [wireframes](docs/wireframes) during the design process.

 ## Testing